lmns-solutions/arduino-interactive-lessons/advancedio/oled.md

 #### Demo 1: Setting ball size based on analog input

 We'll start with changing a shape's size based on sensor input.
-While you can use whatever sensor you want, for this demonstration, we will use our ole trusty [potentiometer](../arduino/potentiometers.md) hooked up to `A0`.
+While you can use whatever sensor you want, for this demonstration, we will use our ole trusty {% include tlink.html id='arduino-potentiometers' text='potentiometer' %} hooked up to `A0`.

 ##### The OLED + pot circuit

 Here's the circuit.
 Same as before but we've added a 10K potentiometer.

 ![](assets/images/OLED_ArduinoLeonardo_POT_CircuitDiagram.png)
-**Figure** A basic OLED circuit with [potentiometer](../arduino/potentiometers.md) input on `A0`.
+**Figure** A basic OLED circuit with {% include tlink.html id='arduino-potentiometers' text='potentiometer' %} input on `A0`.
 {: .fs-1 }

 ##### The OLED + pot code